 What’s not to love about being belly up to this bar!
 But this is not your typical bar.
 It’s where they prepare and cook diner food right in front of you; just like they did over a century ago!

 In fact, we sat on two of those bar stools to the left in the photo above.
 We watched the cook fry and build our burgers while our server lady tend to our place settings and making sure our drinks were full.

 The historic Star Drug Store was built in 1886 and later in 1917, the Star Drug Store was fully operational, and a horseshoe shaped, tile soda fountain counter was added to the pharmacy.
 And since, it’s been subject to fire and hurricanes that wouldn’t dampen the spirit of Galvestonians.

-Between touring Galveston, we’d head to our favorite eatery near downtown Galveston, not far from Moody Garden, the Cajun Greek.
+Between touring the city and island, we’d head to our favorite eatery near downtown Galveston, not far from Moody Garden, the Cajun Greek.
 If you love those little red mud bug Craw Dads, Scallops and Shrimp PoBoys, this is the place for you.
 They had ample servings and the staff was exceptional!
 I swear, we should have gotten frequent flier points there!